Chess67 vs Chess Nut

 Chess Nut is the most similar product to Chess67 on this list, and we'll say so up front.
 Both do scholastic-friendly registration, US Chess ratings data, Swiss and round-robin pairings in the browser, built-in payments, club member messaging, and family workflows.
 If you're a scholastic club choosing between the two, you should genuinely try both.

-What's left to compare are the edges: pricing transparency, what surrounds the tournament, and how far each product goes after the event ends.
+What's left to compare are the edges: how the fees actually scale, what surrounds the tournament, and how far each product goes after the event ends.

 The short version